Green Card (film): Box office

 Green Card grossed $29.9 million in the United States and Canada.
 In Australia, it was the highest-grossing local film with a gross of A$10,585,060 (US$8 million).

 Accolades

 Home media release

-Touchstone released the film on VHS around 1991 and Touchstone Home Entertainment released the film on Region 1 DVD on 4 March 2003.
+Touchstone released the film on VHS on 12 June 1991 and Touchstone Home Entertainment released the film on Region 1 DVD on 4 March 2003.
 It is in anamorphic widescreen format with audio tracks in English and French.

 Green Card was released on DVD by Umbrella Entertainment in February 2004.
 The DVD is compatible with all region codes and includes special features such as the original theatrical trailer, Umbrella Entertainment trailers, and interviews with Peter Weir, Gérard Depardieu and Andie MacDowell.